sarathkcm/MyMovieManager/README.md

 # My Movie Manager
-Cross-platform Applicaion for managing your movies and TV seris
+Cross-platform Application for managing your movies and TV series.